Below are Department of Corrections (DOC) policies that apply to visiting with incarcerated individual's and/or visits

 Prison & Work Release Visitor Applications

 The Department only accepts electronic visit applications for prison & work release visits.
 Work Release Sponsor applications are still processed at the Reentry Center utilizing DOC Form 20-169 (pdf) and sending the hard copy to the applicable Reentry Center.
-If you need assistance with completing an electronic application, please contact the Headquarters Visiting Program.
+If you need assistance with completing an electronic application, please contact the Statewide Visit Unit.
 Please see the Frequently Asked Questions (FAQ) page for more information about visitor applications.

 Visit applications are processed in the order received.
 Please allow for a MINIMUM of EIGHT WEEKS for processing.
 Applicants will receive an email with the outcome of the request.
 The email is sent to the email provided on your application.
 Submitting more than one application will cause previous application to be voided and will DELAY the outcome of your request as timeframes are from the date of the most recent application.